awahle1/Vaxxer/README.md

 Steps to get started:
 1. Clone the repository
+2. Ensure that you have the chrome extension "Metamask" installed and copy your mnemonic to your clipboard
+3. Paste the mneumonic in the mneumonic string in /ethereum/deploy.js
-2. Navigate to the /ethereum directory
+4. Navigate to the /ethereum directory
-3. Run run the command npm install
+5. Run run the command npm install
-4. Run the commands "node compile.js" and "node deploy.js"
+6. Run the commands "node compile.js" and "node deploy.js"
+7. After running these, copy the address logged by the deploy command and paste it into the VAXXER_ADDRESS string in /vaxxer-react/config.js
-5. Go back one directory and navigate to the /vaxxer-react directory
+8. Go back one directory and navigate to the /vaxxer-react directory
-6. Run "npm start"
+9. Run "npm start"
+10. Navigate to the "Validator" page to begin adding records